The Cloistered Books of PeruPrint

 But you don’t need thousands of librarians to record and announce to the world that these books are here.
 A well-planned project with a capable structure and adequate support and a few librarians can do the job.
 There is a new generation of church governance in Peru, whose members understand the significance and rewards of technological advances.
 With the proper backing, I hope that the padres will follow the precedent of the Vatican and open their doors for the good of all mankind.

-Helen Hazen is a librarian in Arequipa, Peru.
+Helen Hazen was a librarian at the University of Iowa Libraries before moving to Arequipa, Peru, where she is now curator of Early Printed Books at the Convento de la Recoleta.
 She is the author of Endless Rapture: Rape, Romance, and the Female Imagination.